awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-explicit.md

 1. Specify the AWS account number of the user with whom you want to share the AMI in the **AWS Account Number** field, then choose **Add Permission**\.

    To share this AMI with multiple users, repeat this step until you have added all the required users\.

-1. To allow create volume permissions for snapshots, select ** Add "create volume" permissions to the following associated snapshots when creating permissions\.**
 **Note**
 You do not need to share the Amazon EBS snapshots that an AMI references in order to share the AMI\.
 Only the AMI itself needs to be shared; the system automatically provides the instance access to the referenced Amazon EBS snapshots for the launch\.
 However, you do need to share any KMS keys used to encrypt snapshots that the AMI references\.
 For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.